netodevel/sdk-java-mailchimp-api-v3/README.md

 [![](https://jitpack.io/v/NetoDevel/mailchimp-java.svg)](https://jitpack.io/#NetoDevel/mailchimp-java)

-# Mailchimp-java
+# Mailchimp Api V3 Java
 MailChimp API v3.0 wrapper for Java

 #### About
-is a library in MailChimp development built in Java to consume the api 3.0 MailChimp
+It is a library for consuming the api v3 from mailchimp built in java.

+###Alert
+In development.
+Help us!
+Make a fork!

 ##Features implemented
   * List